7 Powerful Yoga Practices for Chakra Healing

 These practices ignite it:

 When your power center wakes up, everything changes.
 You stop accepting the unacceptable.
 You take action on things you’ve been avoiding.
 Your willpower isn’t borrowed anymore – it’s rooted in your core.
+If you want to reinforce this shift beyond the mat, unique chakra customized gifts for every occasion β from solar plexus stones to intention journals β help anchor the energy in your daily life.

 Inversions flip your body.
 But they flip something else too – your relationship to gravity and energy direction.